Emergency (organization): Italy

 The organization has been working with migrants, refugees and disadvantaged individuals in Italy since 2005.
 Through a network of outpatient clinics (located in Palermo, Polistena, Marghera, Castel Volturno, Naples), it has provided over 210,000 consultations.
 It also runs Mobile Clinics across Italy, which are intended to provide healthcare in places were access to public facilities is limited, including farming areas, refugee and migrant reception centers, and Roma camps; they are housed in converted buses, minivans and lorries.
 In 2020, during the COVID-19 crisis, Emergency assisted in building a field hospital in Bergamo.

 The organization also plays a strong advocacy role in Italy, and its lobbying is considered to have influenced the Italian Parliament's decision to ban the production, sale, and use of landmines in 1997.

 Iraq

 The organization has been established in Iraq since 1995, primarily treating victims of landmines from the 1981-1988 conflict.
-The Sulaimaniya Rehabilitation and Social Reintegration Center provides physiotherapy, the fitting of prostheses for amputees, and vocational training courses.
+The Sulaymaniyah Rehabilitation and Social Reintegration Center provides physiotherapy, the fitting of prostheses for amputees, and vocational training courses.